-International Humanitarian Law and Law of War are made available through military programmes and regulations in all levels.
+International Humanitarian Law and Law of War are endorsed through military programmes and regulations at all levels.
 They are part of the training and education for officers taking BA and MA degrees as well as for conscripts.
-There are over 20 legal advisors in the Finnish Defence Forces.
-These experts of Code of Conduct are ensuring legitimate actions by teaching and advising military in matters of International Humanitarian law.
+There are over 20 legal advisors in the Finnish Defence Forces who teach and advise military personnel on International Humanitarian law thus ensuring that IHL and the Law of War are taken into account in the Finnish Defence Forces.

-In accordance with the Act on Military Crisis Management, personnel taking part in crisis management missions are given special training before transfer to the operation area.
-Personnel in training for participation in international operations receive special instruction regarding humanitarian law, the law of war and combating trafficking in humans as well as special rules of behaviour, which include among other things zero-tolerance for the part of trafficking in humans.
+Personnel taking part in crisis management missions are given special training prior to the transfer to the area of operation.
+Personnel training for international operations receive special instructions on humanitarian law, the law of war and combating human trafficking as well as special rules of behaviour, which include among other things a zero-tolerance on human trafficking.